Goorbergh/resampling_techniquesCPM/README.md

 # Software
 Details of the software used for this study can be found in [this file](Software.txt).
-Installing this packages will invoke installing dependencies needed.
+Installing these packages will invoke installing dependencies needed.

 # License